 Claremont meets at St. Francis de Sales on Wednesday evenings 6:30-7:30 pm.

-Held during the school year, September to May on Wednesday evenings from 6:30 to 7:30 pm, all second graders (English and Spanish students) of the new parish (old triton parishes) and others who need to receive these sacraments will prep for Reconciliation and First Communion.
+Held during the school year, September to May on Wednesday evenings from 6:30 to 7:30 pm, all second graders (English and Spanish students) and others who need to receive these sacraments will prep for Reconciliation and First Communion.
 First Reconciliation is usually in December for all students.
-First Communion is typically a couple weeks after Easter at each child’s respective parish, unless they prefer something else.
+First Communion is typically a couple weeks after Easter.
 Students learn about these two sacraments, the church, the Mass, prayer, and understanding that the Eucharist and Holy Communion is the true, real presence of Jesus—Body, Blood, Soul and Divinity.

 Theology of the Body